Tech layoffs 2026: Jack Dorsey led Block cuts over 4,000 jobs, affected employees to get 20 weeks of salary - BusinessToday

-Block, an American financial services provider for consumers and merchants, founded by Twitter co-founder Jack Dorsey, cut more than 4,000 jobs.
-Confirming the development, Dorsey wrote on X that he is reducing the manpower in his organisation massively.
+Block, an American financial services provider for consumers and merchants, founded by former Twitter co-founder Jack Dorsey, cut more than 4,000 jobs.
+Confirming the development, Dorsey wrote on X that he is reducing the manpower massively.

 “We’re reducing our organisation by nearly half, from over 10,000 people to just under 6,000," he wrote.
 Detailing the two choices he had, Dorsey said, “I had two options: cut gradually over months or years as this shift plays out, or be honest about where we are and act on it now.
 I chose the latter.”